HenriqueAssumpcao/henriqueassumpcao.github.io/_pages/about.md

 I am a Machine Learning Research Scientist at [Inter](https://inter.co/).
 My [research](https://henriqueassumpcao.github.io/research/) interests include natural language processing, representation learning and agentic systems.

-At [Inter Science](https://inter-science.github.io/site/), I lead the end-to-end lifecycle of large foundation models for financial applications: from data preprocessing, distributed pre-training, fine-tuning and evaluation.
+At [Inter Science](https://inter-science.github.io/site/), I lead the end-to-end lifecycle of large foundation models for financial applications: from data preprocessing and distributed pre-training to fine-tuning and evaluation.
 I'm also the creator and lead developer of [CodeEvolve](https://github.com/inter-co/science-codeevolve), an open-source framework that coordinates LLMs to continuously develop, optimize, and maintain critical software.

 I hold an M.S. in Computer Science from the [Federal University of Minas Gerais (UFMG)](https://ufmg.br/), where I worked on optimization and graph theory, under the supervision of [Prof. Gabriel Coutinho](https://homepages.dcc.ufmg.br/~gabriel/).
 I also hold a B.S. in Computer Science from UFMG, where I worked as an undergraduate researcher in machine learning under the supervision of [Prof. Fabricio Murai](https://users.wpi.edu/~fmurai/).